-We therefore submit that the defining characteristic of fire regimes is not whether average percentages of overstory mortality fit in the commonly used classes (<20%, 20-70%, >70%), but rather it is the size and shape of contiguous stand-replacing patches.
+These patterns suggest that a defining characteristic of fire regimes is not whether average percentages of overstory mortality fit in the commonly used classes (<20%, 20-70%, >70%), but rather it is the size and shape of contiguous stand-replacing patches.
 To illustrate this, we examined two recent fires in the northern Sierra Nevada (Figure 1).
-The 2012 Chips Fire in the Plumas National Forest burned with a very modest overall proportion of stand-replacing fire (22%).
+The 2012 Chips Fire in the Plumas National Forest burned with a modest overall proportion of stand-replacing fire (22%).
 Note, we used the “high-severity” threshold described by Miller and Thode (2007), which corresponds with >95% basal area mortality (Lydersen et al. 2016).
-This proportion of stand-replacing fire was very similar to a fire that of the 2008 Cub Complex (20%), which occurred 10km northwest of the Chips Fire.
+This proportion of stand-replacing fire was very similar to the 2008 Cub Complex fire (20%), which occurred 10km northwest of the Chips Fire.
 The patterns of stand-replacing effects, however, were distinct.
 Forty-three percent of the stand-replacing area in the Chips Fire was aggregated in contiguous patches that were larger than 250 ha, while for the Cub Complex only 24 % was in the >250 ha class (Figure 1).
 Furthermore, stand-replacing area was relatively evenly distributed among patch size classes for the Cub Complex, but heavily skewed for the Chips Fire (Figure 1).